alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 understand what it does and doesn't want.
 You can't work the room to get the disease to spread slower.
 You can't cut a deal with coronavirus to make it kill fewer people.
 No, it's there, it exists, and you have to deal with it - or not.
-This has been repeated elsewhere, but all the instincts for political leverage are wrong at the start of a pandemic.
+This has been repeated elsewhere, but all political instincts are wrong at the start of a pandemic, and you pay a price if those instincts aren't overruled.

-What you hope is that you get a politician that gets it, who's willing to be a bit of an ass, and they use their experience in navigating deals to get what matters to the people who need it.
+You hope you get a politician that understands the problem, has the grit to take unfavorable actions, and they use their experience in navigating deals to get what matters to the people who need it.
 By the end of the series, Scherbina is that man.